snabbco/snabb/README.md

 uname returns a Lua table with the returned strings in it.
 Similarly getdents returns directory entries as a table.
 All functions that return multiple arguments return tables in general.

 The test cases are good examples until I do better documentation!

+### Issues

+LuaJIT FFI cannot yet create callbacks.
+This causes issues in a few places, we cannot set a signal handler to be a Lua function, or use clone.
+This means some functions cannot yet usefully be implemented: sigaction (you can use signal just to set ignore, default behaviour), clone, getitimer/setitimer.

+Some functions are returning raw structures, probably will change to return tables? waitid, stat, ...

+Managing constants a lot of work, may divide into subtables

 ### Testing